hector-light-blazor/i-Tracking/README.md

 # README #
-This application is for Hidalgo County.
+This application is for my previous employer: Hidalgo County.
 This is only a preview to showcase my work.
-My current role is Application Developer III.
 Hidalgo County needed a system to track vehicles, heavy equipment, and properties to determine if they had insurance or not.
 This web application will replace the existing workflow.

 The current workflow is to fill out some excel forms and e-mail˙them to the executive office.